SaadIbnRouf/Python-Calculator/README.md

 # Python-Calculator
-This is a simple Calculator using Python GUI Tkinter
+This is a simple Calculator using Python GUI Tkinter.